-With a spectral efficiency requirement 3 times higher than the 1-3 bps/Hz on 4G networks, 5G is also expected to guarantee an efficient use of the spectrum by using Multiple-Input and Multiple-output (MIMO), advanced coding and modulation schemes and new waveform design (more on this in the enabling technology section).
+With a spectral efficiency requirement 3 times higher then the 1-3 bps/Hz on 4G networks, 5G is also expected to guarantee efficient use of the spectrum by using Multiple-Input and Multiple-output (MIMO), advanced coding and modulation schemes and new waveform design (more on this in the enabling technology section).

-To address the widening revenue gap that the operators and service providers are experiencing, 5G systems are targeted to be 100 times more efficient
+To address the widening revenue gap that the operators and service providers are experiencing, 5G systems are targeted to be 100 times more efficient then the 4G systems by delivering 100 times more traffic using the same energy over the network.
+This in consequence, necessitates low-cost network equipment, lower deployment costs, and enhanced power saving functionality on the network and user equipment sides.